 Our approach teaches that there are actions you can and should take while your loved one is still using.
 By doing so, you will help to unblock the situation, moving your loved one towards treatment and recovery.

 On this important point, Allies in Recovery is different from Al-Anon.
 However, the support you may gain from a group of people with a shared experience can be so very helpful.
 If you find Al-Anon helps, by all means seek out meetings BUT also learn the skills we teach at Allies in Recovery.

 70% of families trained in our program succeed in getting their loved one to enter treatment — this is a critically important outcome that confirms that taking action works.
-It is proof that you play a role.
-It is evidence that intervening before a loved one hits bottom is successful in helping them towards treatment and recovery.
+It is proof that you have a role to play.
+It is evidence that intervening before a loved one hits bottom is successful in helping to guide them towards treatment and recovery.

 Join our exclusive Member Site today to take full advantage of Allies in Recovery’s online program, including 8 video modules, three blogs, and dialogue with experts in the fields of treatment and recovery.
 Learn more here.